George Gladir: Biography

 I think we both envisioned it as a one-shot and were surprised when fans asked for more.
 We continued to do Sabrina stories off and on in Mad House until 1969 when we were flabbergasted to hear it was to become an animated [TV series].
 When it came to naming Sabrina I decided to name her after a woman I recalled from my junior high school days ... who was very active in school affairs, and who assigned a number of us to interview prominent people in the media.
 In addition, the woman's name had a New England ring to it.
 Some years later I recalled the woman's name was not Sabrina, but actually Sabra Holbrook.

 In the early 1960s, Gladir also began writing for the satiric magazine Cracked, eventually becoming its head writer; over the next 30 years, he wrote approximately 2,000 pages for the magazine, many of them illustrated by John Severin.

 In the late 2000s, Gladir and Stan Goldberg created the one-shot comic book Cindy and Her Obasan for Rorschach Entertainment.

+Death

 Gladir, who was living in Oceanside, California, died on April 3, 2013.